lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 (Read in Italian)

 There's something about the way Banana Yoshimoto writes I can't resist.
-The main character is talking to you but it's not obvious.
-This short book (almost a tale) doesn't develop much plot.
-In general, that's not my thing but Yoshimoto always makes it interesting for me.
+The main character in this book is talking to the reader but it's not so obvious.
+It's a delicate, slow conversation.
+Love this style despite there's not much plot development.

 {{</ book >}}